tresf/hid4java/README.md

 and you're good to go.

+Maven will place the built JAR into the `target` directory.
+The Maven `install` process will also place a copies of the built artifacts into `~/.m2/repository/org/hid4java/hid4java/<version>/`.

 # 🤔 More information

 Much of the information previously in this README has been migrated to the [project Wiki](https://github.com/gary-rowe/hid4java/wiki/Home) as it was getting rather long.
 Here are some useful jumping off points that should help: